 A coffeehouse refers to the easiest business model in catering fields.
 However, it requires the full commitment.

 - Analyze competitors’ activity.
 This is the easiest way to learn the basic business nuances, as menus, prices, interiors, demand, the establishment workload, mistakes, success or failure causes, coffee shops to look up to.
 Put its names down on the pad or take its picture, take them into account when making another step.
 Read reviews about competitors on the Internet, learn what they like or dislike.
-Use Yealp.com to learn about coffee houses and similar establishments in other places of the planet, for example in New York, Paris or London.
+Use Yealp.com to learn about coffee shops and similar establishments in other places of the planet, for example in New York, Paris or London.

 - Analyze the coffee beans producers in your city or country.
 Coffee roasting services can be found in all big cities nowadays.
 If you live in a small town, you can order its product line via the Internet.
 Often roasters sell test kits.
 In the West, some coffee shops are engaged in the roasting, but it requires additional expenses, as equipment purchase, expanding the premises, studying of roasting technics, proper coffee bean procurement, additional staff recruitment or training the longtime staffers, suppliers search, etc.

 - Make a business plan.
-Calculate all expenses and attainable profit, describe coffee house’s menu, enumerate the equipment, opening hours, marketing strategy, etc. If things don’t workout, we recommend consulting specialists on marketing research and planning in your country.
+Calculate all expenses and attainable profit, describe coffee shop’s menu, enumerate the equipment, opening hours, marketing strategy, etc. If things don’t workout, we recommend consulting specialists on marketing research and planning in your country.

 - business blocks